horeilly1101/deriv/README.md

 The server is built using [Spark](http://sparkjava.com/), and you can run the server by running [Server.java](src/main/java/com/deriv/server/Server.java) in the server module.
 The server will then be available at localhost:4567.
 There are two different requests you can make.
-The first is `localhost:4567/differentiate/:expression/:wrt`, where "expression" is the expression to be differentiated (e.g. x^2 * ln(x)) and "wrt" is the variable that "expression" should be differentiated with respect to (e.g. x).
+The first is `localhost:4567/differentiate/:expression/:var`, where "expression" is the expression to be differentiated (e.g. x^2 * ln(x)) and "var" is the variable that "expression" should be differentiated with respect to (e.g. x).
 This request returns a JSON object of the form

     {